 We are excited to welcome you in to explore our new exhibits and show off your creativity in the art studio.
 With safety as our top priority, we are operating with reduced hours and limited visitor capacity.
 You no longer need to make a reservation to visit the FIG, but we are limited to 30% capacity.
 If you visit and we are at capacity, you are welcome to explore the rest of our campus until there is room available.
 Please check back with the Visitor Services Attendant to confirm availability.

 The FIG will continue to encourage social distancing, as well as maintain cleaning procedures and have hand sanitizing stations throughout the space.

 For a list of FAQs and what to expect when you visit, check out our “Plan Your Visit” page.

-- All visitors to the FIG, including people who are fully vaccinated, must continue to wear a mask following new guidance from the Washington Department of Health (06/30/21).
+- All visitors to the Museum and FIG, including people who are fully vaccinated, must wear a mask following new guidance from the Washington Department of Health (updated 8/3/21).

-- Masks will be required for all FIG staff.
+- Masks will be required for all staff.

 - The Museum will provide a disposable mask for those who need one.
 Reusable cloth masks are available for purchase at the Museum Store.

 Commitment to safety

 We are following state and county health guidelines, as well as the governor’s recommendations.
 Visit our COVID-19 response page to learn about our safety protocols.
 For questions, please call 360.778.8930 or send us an email.